Hillary Clinton as First Lady of Arkansas: Other activities

-In 1979 Clinton continued engaged in the trading of cattle futures contracts, something she had begun the previous year.
+In 1979, Rodham continued engaged in the trading of cattle futures contracts, something she had begun the previous year.
 An initial $1,000 investment generated nearly $100,000 when she stopped trading after ten months.
 In 1979, the couple began their ill-fated investment in the Whitewater Development Corporation real estate venture with Jim and Susan McDougal.
 Both of these became subjects of controversy in the 1990s.

 On February 27, 1980, Rodham gave birth to her and Bill Clinton's only child, a daughter whom they named Chelsea.

 Second tenure (1983–1993)

 Two years after leaving office, Bill Clinton was returned to the governorship of Arkansas after winning the election of 1982.
 During her husband's campaign, Hillary began to use the name "Hillary Clinton", or sometimes "Mrs. Bill Clinton", to relieve the concerns of Arkansas voters; she also took a leave of absence from Rose Law to campaign for him full-time.
 During her second stint as the first lady of Arkansas, she made a point of using Hillary Rodham Clinton as her name.

 During her husband’s 1980 campaign, Clinton also adopted a more traditional appearance than she had previously had, likely also out of a belief that her failure to conform to convention standards for a first lady’s appearance had hurt her husband in his 1980 reelection campaign.
 This included straightening and coloring her hair and ceasing to wear glasses.
-Additionally, her speech had, whether deliberately or not, taken on a slight southern accent.
+Additionally, her speech had, whether deliberate or not, taken on a slight southern accent.

-Clinton's own political skills and intellect were noticed.
+During her stint as the state's first lady, Clinton's own political skills and intellect were noticed.
 For example, in 1990, columnist Paul Greenberg called Clinton, "a political talent and generational intelligence in her own right."

 Involvement in education policy

 Clinton’s husband named her chair of the Arkansas Education Standards Committee in 1983, where she sought to reform the state's court-sanctioned public education system.
 The committee was tasked with proposing stronger education standards for the state.
 This was Clinton’s first involvement with a high-profile government public policty initiative.

 In developing their proposal, different members of the committee traveled to different parts of the state in July 1983, together holding hearings in all of the state’s 75 counties.
 Input was received from more than 7,500 Arkansas residents.
-Recommendations made by the committee included adopting greater accountability in the schools; adopting adopting uniformity in core curriculum; administering standardized tests to third, sixth and eighth graders; extending the school years; decreasing class sizes; and making classes more intensive.
+Recommendations made by the committee included adopting greater accountability in the schools; adopting uniformity in core curriculum; administering standardized tests to third, sixth and eighth graders; extending the school years; decreasing class sizes; and making classes more intensive.